 - Cut the window out, leaving a good margin on the paper bag edges.

-- Tuck the edges with tape or your fingers to make the window slightly cup.
+- Tuck the edges with tape or your fingers to make the window screen slightly cup.

 - Pour the paint s l o w l y into the paint tray, through the nylon screen.